makerspet/makerspet.github.io/_posts/2023-09-14-3d-printable-omni-wheel.md

 - 130mm OD
 - 2mm OD 50mm length steel shafts for rollers

-Applying silicon rubber overmolding to omni-wheel rollers has produced - in my opinion - hands-down best performing and professionally looking omni-wheels compared to using soft TPU as roller jackets.
+Applying urethane rubber overmolding to omni-wheel rollers has produced - in my opinion - hands-down best performing and professionally looking omni-wheels compared to using soft TPU as roller jackets.
 That includes my experimens with cutting soft tubing (a samples kit ordered from McMaster-Carr) to use it as roller jackets.

 The roller coating process does take extra effort, but it seems worth it.
-I will write up instructions on DIY silicon rubber overmolding in a separate article.
+I will write up instructions on DIY urethane rubber overmolding in a [separate article]({{ site.base_url }}/blog/vermold-3d-printable-parts/).

 Soft silicon rubber overmolding seems to work best if the wheel load is relatively light - perhaps one pound of weight per omni-wheel, which may be appropriate for a 3D-printed omni-wheel design.
 Omni-wheel rollers coated with Shore 60A silicon rubber have floor traction "just right" for my purposes.